chuma-beep/Exclusive-Ecommerce-/README.md

 - About Section
 - Account Section
 - Checkout Section
+- I Linked the cart section to the checkout section
+- I made all my components responsive(kinda responsive)
 #### Steps to start working on this project

 - fork the repo